BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 soles of your feet.
 But through your active thinking and reflection, you sustain these values by pondering on potential dangers, potential perils, lack of satisfaction, and benefits.
-That’s what the first *jhana* is - a comprehension born of active thinking and pondering that is fully withdrawn, separated, and gone beyond sensuality.
+That’s what the first
+<span lang="pi">*jhana*</span> is - a comprehension born of active
+thinking and pondering that is fully withdrawn, separated, and gone beyond sensuality.

 **Q:** It takes effort to understand what the Suttas are genuinely saying.
 You have to be willing to question your assumptions about these